gatsbyjs/gatsby/docs/docs/deploying-to-digitalocean.md

 sudo systemctl reload nginx
 ```

-Now visit `http://<your-custom-domain>` and your Gatsby site will be live!
+Now visit `http://<your-custom-domain>` and your Gatsby site should be live!

 #### Configuring LetsEncrypt